Chapter 1· Turning Signs (Contents) References blog

 Natural languages are not designed for perfectly unambiguous communication.
 The more widely a word is used, the vaguer its reference must be; otherwise how could it carry relevance in so many different situations?
 Yet in any given situation, we have ways to reduce vagueness and increase precision.
 The trouble is that those ways have to function implicitly: you can't make them explicit and actually use them at the same time.
 In a dialog, you depend on your partner to be making meaning with the same tools you are using yourself; but stopping to check on this, to observe the dialog, means taking a detour from it.

 The expert's language is more precise than ordinary language, and he often objects to vague uses of terms that he prefers to use precisely.
 But if the same words are widely used, their precision belongs to the expert's idiom, not to the language at large.
 Using vague words precisely is no more intelligent than using precise words vaguely.
-Either kind of use can fail to fit the situation.
+Either kind of use can fail to fit the situation or interfere with communication.

 Charity and polyversity